freenas/freenas-docs/userguide/system.rst

    Managing Certificates

-Click :guilabel:`More Options` for an entry shows these configuration
+Clicking |ui-options| for an entry shows these configuration buttons:
-buttons:

 * **Edit:** use this option to view or edit the contents of an existing certificate.
-These fields can be edited: :guilabel:`Identifier` (name), :guilabel:`Certificate`, and :guilabel:`Private Key`.
+These fields can be edited: :guilabel:`Identifier` (name), :guilabel:`Certificate`, :guilabel:`Private Key`, and :guilabel:`Signing Request`.

 * **Export Certificate** saves a copy of the certificate or certificate signing request to the system being used to access the